ジェルメディウムを使った転写テクニック

 If the paper dries out during the process, spray it again with water and repeat the steps.

-7. Repeat this Step Several Times
+7. Repeat the Steps 5 to 6 Several Times

 Once you have roughly removed all the fibers, dry the paper once with a hairdryer to check how much fiber remains.